SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 </tbody>
 </table>

 If your object has property that isn't synchronized with server, just say that conforms to protocol `Optional` or `Ignore`.
-These protocols are **important for deserialization** because json string must contain all properties *without* these protocols.
+These protocols are **important for deserialization** because JSON string must contain all properties *without* these protocols.
 [More information about JSONModel protocols](https://github.com/icanzilb/JSONModel/blob/master/README.md#optional-properties-ie-can-be-missing-or-null).

 <table>
 <tbody>